Fast Facts: Intervertebral disc disease (IVDD)

 Success rate of treatment

-Mild cases (not showing signs of paralysis) may be managed successfully medically without surgery.
-Confinement to a crate 8 weeks to immobilize the spine except for being carried to and from potty place is all important.
 Typical meds: steroid to reduce swelling.
 Until swelling goes down there will be pain, muscle relaxants and pain relievers help to mask the pain.
 Release of pressure on the spinal cord is measured by a decrease in pain.
-Healing of the disc is is accomplished only with time.
+Healing of the disc is is accomplished only with time and limited movement...there are no meds to heal a disc.
 If a dog is allowed too much freedom too soon the disc will leak again and dog can be back where he started--or worse.
+How the pain relievers work: http://www.dodgerslist.com/literature/healingpain.htm How the anti-inflammatory drug work: http://www.dodgerslist.com/literature/healingsweling.htm

 Doctors have no way to measure the amount of cord damage, nerves that are not totally damaged grow about 1-3mm a day.
 So think positive and never give up hope.
 Doxies don't read the statistics and their bodies often surprise us.
-Index

 Handicapped and happy???